 All of the app’s functions can be used without wireless Internet access and are applicable to many types of retail environments including restaurant stock rooms, convenience stores, specialty markets and more.
 It was paramount for the app to be used without connectivity as stores often had connectivity ‘dead-zones’ that the user may not be aware of.
 We accomplished this by using a sophisticated local caching mechanism that synchronizes data with catalogs as they were updated and as the orders were being processed.

-Working on the projected offered our development team the opportunity to address several unique challenges.
+Working on the project offered our development team the opportunity to address several unique challenges.
 Due to the nature of UNFI’s products, we managed different states for each product: on-sale pricing, location availability and some regulatory mandates.
 The data for this information was stored across multiple databases and at times managed by different teams.
 The mobile application would tie this data together at a lower level, allowing the rest of the mobile application’s higher-level features a simple, intuitive interface for accessing data.
 This allowed developers to contribute to the application without having to understand the complexity accrued by a large business’ operations over many years.
 Because of the volume of products, managing this aspect was no small task.

 “This project was exciting because it presented a varied set of challenges and required me to iterate on a legacy code base,” said software engineer Jesse Black.
 “Many times, you’d prefer to rewrite the code entirely, but this exercise gave me a deep respect for the work already done.
 I built upon the existing codebase using the existing design and made the improvements as needed while continuing to add value, instead of starting from scratch.”